DataDog/kics/documentation/rules/terraform/azure/ad_admin_not_configured_for_sql_server.md

 ---
-title: "AD Admin Not Configured For SQL Server"
+title: "AD admin not configured for SQL server"
 group-id: "rules/terraform/azure"
 meta:
   name: "azure/ad_admin_not_configured_for_sql_server"
   id: "a3a055d2-9a2e-4cc9-b9fb-12850a1a3a4b"
-  display_name: "AD Admin Not Configured For SQL Server"
+  display_name: "AD admin not configured for SQL server"
   cloud_provider: "azure"
   framework: "Terraform"
   severity: "MEDIUM"